 The Economist Intelligence Unit’s “Digital Diabetes Index” on the readiness of health systems

 Digital diabetes tools and services can improve health outcomes and quality of life for people living with diabetes, while saving costs for health systems.
 But how ready are our health systems to unlock these benefits?

 The Economist Intelligence Unit’s Digital Diabetes Index developed a set of key indicators to measure and compare the digital readiness of 10 European countries to embrace the digital diabetes care.
 Explore the findings and download the white paper at the interactive website.

 Watch our launch webinar on the topic:

-In the first half of the webinar, EIU presented the background, methodology and key findings of the index, while the second half invited reflection and discussion by an expert panel consisting of Dr. Jeannette Soderberg, Director of JDRF international, Dr. Henk Veeze, Co-Founder of Diabeter, and Dr. Nick Guldemond, Professor of Integrated Care and Technology at the Leiden University Medical Center.
+In the first half of the “Digital Diabetes Index” launch webinar, EIU presented the background, methodology and key findings of the index.
+In the second half, reflection and discussion was invited by the expert panel consisting of Dr. Jeannette Soderberg, Director of JDRF international, Dr. Henk Veeze, Co-Founder of Diabeter, and Dr. Nick Guldemond, Professor of Integrated Care and Technology at the Leiden University Medical Center.